anguswg-ucsb/cdssr/README.md

 #### **Example: Retrieve Diversion records for multiple structures**

-Some of the CDSS API endpoints allow users to request data from multiple structures.
-To do this, we can get a list of relevent WDIDs by:
+Some of the CDSS API endpoints allow users to request data from multiple structures if you provide a list of IDs.
+If we want to get diversion data from multiple structure locations, we’ll need to get a list of WDIDs.
+We can get a list WDIDs within a given area by:

-1. Executing a spatial search
+1. Executing a spatial search using **`get_structures()`**
-2. Selecting the WDID’s of interest from our search results
+2. Selecting the WDIDs of interest from the search results
-3. Providing the WDID’s as a vector to **`get_structures_divrec()`**
+3. Providing the WDIDs as a vector to **`get_structures_divrec_ts()`**

 **Note:** Data availability can vary between structures (i.e. Missing data, not all structures have every data type/temporal resolution